RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 Thank you Sharan Kalwani for presenting, and thank you [Chicago ACM](http://www.chicagoacm.org/) for hosting.

 ###Acknowledgements
-The photo at the top of the article shows a Cray 1, the first supercomputer, on display at the [Swiss Federal Institute of Technology (EPFL)](http://www.epfl.ch/) in Lausanne.
+The photo at the top of the article shows a Cray-1, the first supercomputer, on display at the [Swiss Federal Institute of Technology (EPFL)](http://www.epfl.ch/) in Lausanne.